Matt Hampson

 14. Crash Tackle by Danny Hearn (Littlehampton Book Services, 1972)

-A poignant and much underrated tome dealing mainly with a painfully honest account of exactly what happens when you wake up one Saturday morning as a fit and able-bodied England rugby international and end the day in intensive care rendered a quadriplegic after breaking your neck playing for the East Midlands against the All Blacks.
+A poignant and much underrated tome dealing mainly with a painfully honest account of exactly what happens when you wake up one Saturday morning as a fit and able-bodied international and end the day in intensive care rendered a quadriplegic after breaking your neck playing for the East Midlands against the All Blacks.
 Pulls no punches and despite his gratitude to some who helped his recovery – he was to marry Jean his nurse and physiotherapist – also very critical of some aspects of the Stoke Mandeville regime.

 13. The 1905 Originals by Bob Howitt and Dianne Haworth (Harper Collins 2005)

-Wonderfully researched and illustrated account of Dave Gallaher's side in 1905 and their first ever tour of Britain and France.
+Wonderfully researched and illustrated account of Dave Gallaher’s New Zealand side in 1905 and their first ever tour of Britain and France.
 Huge amount of detail on a milestone trip which saw the early origins of the All Blacks, starting with the on-board revolt on the boat to Britain which Gallaher had to crush with military discipline before a match had been played.
-Ripping yarn, Boy's Own stuff.
+Ripping yarn, Boy’s Own stuff.
 Except it was all true.

 Want more New Zealand sport?
 Check out online pokies.